cyberfantom/.dot-cli/NOTES.md

 ## Local .vimrc

 To override default settings Neovim IDE uses [localvimrc plugin](https://github.com/embear/vim-localvimrc).
+It searches for all ".lvimrc" files from the directory of the file up to the root directory.
 Example `.lvimrc` to override default python binary:

 ```vimrc